official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-5.md

 then … a discussion but not a further resolution by the Security Council about the consequences.
 So one objective was to keep the international community

-321 Public hearing, 1 December 2009, page 26.
+[^321]: Public hearing, 1 December 2009, page 26.
-322 Statement, January 2011, paragraphs 1‑2.
+[^322]: Statement, January 2011, paragraphs 1‑2.
-323 Statement, January 2011, paragraph 3.
+[^323]: Statement, January 2011, paragraph 3.
-324 Public hearing, 31 January 2011, page 11.
+[^324]: Public hearing, 31 January 2011, page 11.

 364

-The Report of the Iraq Inquirytogether and the other objective was to ensure that if there was a material breach either through non‑co‑operation or through a find of WMD, then we didn’t have to go through this whole rigmarole again and have another resolution that then gave a final, final opportunity to comply.”325
+together and the other objective was to ensure that if there was a material breach either through non‑co‑operation or through a find of WMD, then we didn’t have to go through this whole rigmarole again and have another resolution that then gave a final, final opportunity to comply.”[^325]

 924. Mr Macleod thought that there were two main objectives for the resolution: